BQSKit/qsearch/native/README.md

 4. In the `native/` directory run `pip install .`
 5. Done!
 You should now be able to use the `COBYLA_SolverNative` solver from `search_compiler.solver`.

-Build wheels with Docker, staticly linking a custom built `openblas`:
+On Linux, you can also build wheels with Docker, staticly linking a custom built `openblas`.
+Incidently, this is how the packages on PyPi are built.

 1. Install docker https://docs.docker.com/install/
 2. In the `native/` directory, build the container for building wheels: `docker build -t pkgscrs .`